saddamalsalfi/ojs-plum-plugin/README.md

+Unofficial fork of ulsdevteam/ojs-plum-plugin.
+Upgraded/maintained for OJS 3.4/3.5 by Saddam Al-Slfi. saddamalsalfi@qau.edu.ye, Queen Arwa University

 # Plum Analytics Artifact Widget plugin for OJS

 This plugin provides display of PlumX Metrics from [Plum Analytics](http://plumanalytics.com/) on the article level for PKP Open Journal Systems.

 ## Requirements

-* OJS 3.4 or later
+* OJS 3.5
 * Article level DOIs
   * see: Login -> Settings -> Website -> Plugins -> DOI
 * PlumX tracking of the artifacts with those DOIs